-Wis Building Room of Year 11 Commerce [11COM] Year 12 Accounting [12ACC] Year 13 Accounting [13ACC] Prerequisites: Prerequisites: Prerequisites: None 10 Credits Year 11 Accounting or in consultation with the HOF.
+Commerce / Accounting Ms Balogh - Room D13 Year 11 Commerce [11COM] Year 12 Accounting [12ACC] Year 13 Accounting [13ACC] Prerequisites: Prerequisites: Prerequisites: None NCEA Level 1 with strong literacy and numeracy skills is required.
 12 Credits NCEA Accounting Level 2 or 18 credits at Excellence Level 1.
-Course Information: Course Information: Course Information: The basic principles taught in Accounting, Economics and Business Studies are consolidated to provide students with foundational learning in these subjects.
+Course Information: Course Information: Course Information: This is an introduction to the business world.
 Concepts taught include the use of 'models' eg supply and demand, financial statements and more.
 There is a focus on decision-making and problem solving, the sustainable use of scarce resources and interdependence.
-It is essential to have studied accounting at Year 11 level.
 The emphasis of the Level 2 course is on subsystems as part of the accounting process.
 The students will be able to analyse the appropriate systems including the necessary internal control procedures and carry out the accounting entries as part of the accounting process.
 The prescription focuses on accounting for partnerships and companies and manufacturing with emphasis being placed on preparation of, analysis, interpretation of final reports and decision making.
 This level introduces a more academic approach with the introduction of the requirements of the accounting profession.
-Students who wish to enter AS90500 (3.1) 4 credits and/or scholarship may do so if they attend extra classes in their own time.
-Internal Assessments: AS92028 Demonstrate understanding of an organisation's financial decision making AS92029 Demonstrate understanding of price determination for an organisation Internal Assessments: AS91179 Accounts Receivable AS91175 XERO Processing AS91386 Inventory Internal Assessments: AS91405 Partnerships - Processing AS91409 Job costing subsystems External Assessments: AS92030 TBC OR AS92031 TBC External Assessments: AS91176 Reporting External Assessments: AS91406 Companies - Reporting AS91408 Demonstrate understanding of management accounting to inform decision making Endorseable: Yes Endorseable: Yes Endorseable: Yes Internal Credits: 10 Internal Credits: 14 Internal Credits: 8 External Credits: 5 or 10 External Credits: 5 External Credits: 9 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Accounting Leads to: 13 Accounting University Entrance Approved Examinable by Scholarship
+Internal Assessments: AS92028 Demonstrate understanding of an organisation's financial decision making AS92029 Demonstrate understanding of price determination for an organisation Internal Assessments: AS91179 Accounts Receivable AS91175 XERO Processing AS91386 Inventory Internal Assessments: AS91405 Partnerships - Processing AS91409 Job costing subsystems External Assessments: AS92030 TBC OR AS92031 TBC External Assessments: AS91176 Reporting External Assessments: AS91406 Companies - Reporting AS91408 Demonstrate understanding of management accounting to inform decision making Endorsable: Yes Endorsable: Yes Endorsable: Yes Internal Credits: 10 Internal Credits: 14 Internal Credits: 8 External Credits: 5 External Credits: 5 External Credits: 9 Level of Credits: 1 Level of Credits: 2 Level of Credits: 3 Leads to: 12 Accounting Leads to: 13 Accounting University Entrance Approved Examinable by Scholarship